Call us now:

 How do the new ED visa rules in Thailand affect international students?

-International students in Thailand now face stricter guidelines to obtain and maintain their Thailand ED visas under the new rules implemented in 2025.
-Failing to comply with program requirements could lead to immediate visa revocation.
+International students in Thailand now face stricter guidelines to obtain and maintain their ED visas under the new 2025 rules.
+Failure to comply with program requirements could lead to immediate visa revocation.

 Monthly Status Reporting

-Educational institutions are mandated to continuously monitor the enrollment status of each student through compulsory electronic reporting to the Immigration Bureau.
-This allows swift decisions about visa status if a student deviates from the standards of their program, as required by the Thailand ED visa new rules.
+Educational institutions must continuously monitor each student’s enrollment status through mandatory electronic reporting to the Immigration Bureau.
+This enables swift decisions on visa status if a student deviates from program standards, as required by the new Thailand ED visa rules.

 Consequences for Non-Compliance